wkhere/stackless/Doc/library/tk.rst

 mechanism which allows Python and Tcl to interact.

 :mod:`Tkinter`'s chief virtues are that it is fast, and that it usually comes bundled with Python.
-Although it has been used to create some very good applications, including IDLE, it has weak documentation and an outdated look and feel.
-For more modern, better documented, and much more extensive GUI libraries, see the :ref:`other-gui-packages` section.
+Although its standard documentation is weak, good material is available, which includes: references, tutorials, a book and others. :mod:`Tkinter` is also famous for having an outdated look and feel, which has been vastly improved in Tk 8.5.
+Nevertheless, there are many other GUI libraries that you could be interested in.
+For more information about alternatives, see the :ref:`other-gui-packages` section.

 .. toctree::